 Put up a nest box

-Birds might not start nesting until spring, but they could be looking for the perfect spot to start their family now.
+Birds start looking for the perfect spot to start their family in winter.
 You might have already seen blue tits and great tits darting in and out of nest boxes to find the right one for breeding in.
 They typically nest in holes in trees but these tend to be in short supply in gardens.
 Replicate this habitat by erecting bird boxes on fences, walls and sturdy trees, so they can raise the next generation safely.

 Fit the box 2-4m from the ground in a north-easterly direction.
 Robins and wrens use open-fronted boxes, which can be 1-2m off the ground, ideally tucked into a hedge or behind a climbing plant.
 House sparrows tend to nest beneath the eaves of houses.